guptaakshika09/API-Detector/readme.md

 Click Submit.
 You will be able to see the deprecated APIs in your python code from libraries matplotlib, scipy, scikit-learn, seaborn, numpy, pandas, theano, keras and tkinter.

+#### Our project is Deployed at - https://thawing-reaches-35441.herokuapp.com/